mandymccabe/Final_Project/README.md

 # Final Project Janet's Notes

+## Need to do
+* If using a SQL DB, must provide ERD with relationships

 ## 5-11-2022 Steps taken
 * Chose dataset from Kaggle: How access to data affects trust in news / How much do you trust the press?
   * 1020 rows